kimberly-emerson/Documents/README.md

 [Resume](resume_emerson_kimberly.pdf)

-Hello.
-I am currently seeking remote working opportunities.

-I am a **SQL Developer** with 15+ years of experience working in the *SQL stack* including T-SQL, SQL Server, SSIS, SSRS and SSAS.

-Additionally, I'm skilled in the *.NET stack* largely focused on C# development.
+I am a Microsoft Azure and SQL Server certified developer, specializing in Microsoft Azure, .NET and SQL Server development with over 18 years worth of experience.
+My skill set is broad, ranging from the database in the back to the web application in the front and everything in between.
+I have an established history of building integrations and interfaces that deliver on my customer's expectations and requirements.
+So, get in touch and let's talk about what I can do for you.

 ## Contact